Results breakdown of the 2025 Canadian federal election

 Of the 343 seats being contested, 59 changed hands, going either to the Liberals or Conservatives.
 The NDP had its worst electoral result ever, and lost its official party status for the first time since 1993.
 The Greens received their lowest popular vote since 2000, and the People's Party of Canada, receiving almost 5% of the popular vote in 2021, collapsed to 0.7% in the current election.

+Seat change summary

 Parties had the following gains and losses (as compared to 2021 redistributed results):